MEC Health Plans: The Employer’s Complete Guide to Minimum Essential Coverage

 Key Features of MEC Plans

-ACA Compliance: MEC plans are designed to be an affordable, tax-deductible option that helps employers avoid ACA penalties.
+ACA Compliance: MEC Health plans are designed to be an affordable, tax-deductible option that helps employers avoid ACA penalties.
 However, employers should review their specific ACA obligations to ensure compliance.

 Preventive Care Coverage: Typically cover routine screenings, vaccines, annual checkups, and contraception.
 These services are important for overall wellness and early disease detection.